LaMitaOne/skia-flowmotion/README.md

 Alpha – everything from the old VCL version is implemented now, still lot to do, but getting usable slowly 😄

 If you find a bug: feel free to eat it yourself :P
-I've already got a huge list of ideas and bugs, so it's probably on my radar anyway...
+I've already got a huge list of ideas and todos, so it's probably on my radar anyway...

 BUT: if you see how something quickly get fixed, I'd really appreciate any help / PR / issue report :)